-Note: In addition to factor data, allocation percentages are constrained to a minimum percentage as follows: Effective at the end of the second full fiscal year after the date on which the Local Area is designated, the Local Area shall not receive an allocation percentage for a fiscal year that is less than 90 percent of the average allocation percentage of the Local Area for
+Note: In addition to factor data, allocation percentages are constrained to a minimum percentage as follows: Effective at the end of the second full fiscal year after the date on which the Local Area is designated, the Local Area shall not receive an allocation percentage for a fiscal year that is less than 90 percent of the average allocation percentage of the Local Area for the two preceding fiscal years.
+Amounts necessary for increasing such allocations to the Local Area to comply with the preceding sentence shall be obtained by reducing the allocations to be made to the Local Area whose formula allotment percentage exceeds 90 percent of the prior two year average.
+Chapter 3, SEC.
+133 (b)(2)(A)(ii)

-Definition, Source, and Method of Calculating Factors for PY 2016-17 Within State Allocations of Workforce Innovation and Opportunity Act (WIOA) Funds DISLOCATED WORKER ACTIVITIES Table 3
+Definition, Source, and Method of Calculating Factors for PY 2016-17 Within State Allocations of Workforce Innovation and Opportunity Act (WIOA) Funds DISLOCATED WORKER ACTIVITIES